Skip to main content

 The Patterns You Can Skip

-Once you internalize the six core patterns and the pressure they represent, you can read any candle formation you encounter without needing to look it up.
-You'll see the body, see the wicks, see how candles relate to each other, and know the story.
+Once you internalize six patterns and the pressure they represent, you can read any formation without looking it up.

-That's the skill.
-Not memorization.
-Recognition.
-And in the next lesson, you'll learn where to point that recognition: support and resistance levels, the locations on a chart where patterns actually mean something.
+In the next lesson, you'll learn where to point that recognition: support and resistance levels, the locations where patterns actually mean something.

 01Test